| From Palm Springs, California, Mara Purnel of Centenary University (NJ) has the honor

 fact the IHSA has re-named five hunter seat and four western divisions for the 2019-20

+season.
 "It was done to bring us in line with industry-standard names for similar division(s),"

 says Kelly Francfort, the head coach at Rutgers University and IHSA Vice-President.